 d.
-Other accumulated comprehensive income / (losses)
+Other accumulated comprehensive income (losses)

-Other accumulated comprehensive income / (losses) includes translation losses related to the acquisition of subsidiaries abroad.
+Other accumulated comprehensive income (losses) includes translation losses related to the acquisition of subsidiaries abroad and share-based payments.

 e.
 Dividends distribution

 Dividend distribution to Company shareholders is recognized as a liability in the financial statements upon approval of the distribution by the Shareholders' Meeting.